thps.run FAQ

 Q: How are speedruns added to this website?
 Can I add them or submit them?

 Speedruns are added to this site through a custom-made API.
-Whenever a speedrun is approved on Speedrun.com, the information for that run (including time, category, player(s), platform, and other metadata) is sent to the aforementioned API.
+Whenever a speedrun is approved on Speedrun.com (SRC), the information for that run (including time, category, player(s), platform, and other metadata) is sent to the aforementioned API.
 After it is processed, the run is added to this website's database and can be displayed on here.
 Luckily, the time to wait after a run is approved is near instant!

 Q: Can I access the API?